21 Things to Know Before Moving to Atlanta, GA [2024]

 15. Atlanta Boasts a Unique Arts Scene

 Atlanta's art scene is impressive.
-It boasts the High Museum of Art, small galleries, street art, and live theater.
+It features the High Museum of Art, small galleries, street art, and live theater.

 However, there are some surprisingly funky places to go and see something a little different.
 Walk from the Beltline to Krog Street Market via the Krog Street tunnel for a dazzling display of colorful graffiti that attracts tourists and locals.

-The Center for Puppetry Arts draws locals to its adult-only and kid-friendly performances year-round.
-There's also an on-site museum with over 5,000 puppets and artifacts.
-There’s an impressive Jim Henson collection of the Muppets and more.
+The Center for Puppetry Arts is a fan favorite that draws locals back to its adult-only and kid-friendly performances year-round.
+There's also an on-site museum with over 5,000 puppets and artifacts, including an impressive Jim Henson collection of the Muppets, Fraggle Rock, and Dark Crystal displays.
+Adults and kids alike enjoy the hands-on sets, props, and (of course) puppets as they move throughout the museum.

 16. Atlanta Takes Its Food Seriously

-Atlanta enjoys a long love affair with food dating back to its earliest days.
-Fried chicken and waffles, grits, and collard greens are long-time staples.
+Atlanta enjoys a long love affair with food.
+Southern staples like fried chicken and waffles, grits, and collard greens are some of the best in the nation.

 New dishes are also turning into icons, like pimento cheese-infused anything.
 Whether it's on a burger or added to a fine dining dish, pimento cheese is a local favorite.